JonasKVJ/Perform-File-Operations-Ruby/README.md

 - renameFiles: Renames a set of files selected with regex

 ## How to run (much easier on OSX):
-1) (optional, OSX only) Install Homebrew
+1) (Optional, OSX only) Install Homebrew
-2) (optional, OSX only) Install rbenv, Ruby version manager
+2) (Optional, OSX only) Install rbenv, Ruby version manager
 3) Install the latest Ruby, ideally with rbenv (not good to use inbuilt version if using OSX)
 4) Open Terminal or the Windows/Linux equivalent, type `Ruby fileOperations.rb` and follow the instructions